TSTEM-Mittins/VEX-Notifier/README.md

 ---

-## 🧠 Interview 1: Team President - Rogelio
-To address our team's lack of game knowledge and improve our game decision making, I developed a Vex Notifier Bot to automatically gather and analyze valueable season specific resources.

-  Q1: How did you approach learning about the game this season?

-  Q2: What resources did you find most usefel when researching each game?

-  Q3: How did your research influence the way you design your robot?

-  Q4: What challenges did you face despite doing the research?

- ## Interview 2: Teammate from Team 3954B - Me
+ ## Interview Questions:

   Q1: How much research did you do this season?

-  Q2: How did lack of research research affected your contributions or design choices?
+  Q2: How did research affected your contributions or design choices?

   Q3: Looking back, do you feel more prepared for future seasons?

-  Q4: Would a Discord Bot that scouts youtube and summarize YouTube videos have helped you this season?
+  Q4: Do prefer the current state of the group chat with its ability to share and store important information?

 ---